 Bankruptcy does not determine a contract1, and included in the property which passes to the trustee on adjudication is the right of enforcing certain unexecuted or uncompleted contracts into which the bankrupt has entered, and from which benefits may accrue to the estate2.

-Thus, all rights under contracts which, if the bankrupt had died, would pass as part of his personal estate to his personal representatives pass to the trustee on his bankruptcy; but rights under contracts where the bankrupt's personal skill or conduct forms a material part of the consideration3, which the trustee cannot perform on his behalf, such
+Thus, all rights under contracts which, if the bankrupt had died, would pass as part of his personal estate to his personal representatives pass to the trustee on his bankruptcy; but rights under contracts where the bankrupt's personal skill or conduct forms a material part of the consideration3, which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.